 On the other hand, if you send an email marketing message with a goal to nurture your brand’s relationship with your subscribers and boost engagement, then you might simply need to track the open rate or click-through rate to evaluate the success of your campaign.

-Therefore, step one in leveraging data to improve your email marketing results is to determine what you need to track in order to measure your results.
+Therefore, step one in leveraging data to improve your cannabis business’ email marketing results is to determine which key performance indicators (KPIs) you need to track in order to measure your results.

 Once you’ve established your message goals, you need to collect the right data.
 What are the KPIs that you have to track in order to accurately measure your message performance and return on investment (ROI)?

-Following are three common KPIs that marketers use to evaluate email marketing performance based on different objectives to help you get started.
+Following are four common KPIs that marketers use to evaluate email marketing performance based on different objectives to help you get started.